How to Clean Automotive Carpet

 Step 5: Deodorize the Carpet

-To eliminate odors, sprinkle baking soda over the carpet and let it sit for at least 30 minutes (or overnight for strong odors).
-Then, vacuum it up thoroughly.
+To neutralize odors, sprinkle baking soda evenly across the carpet.
+Let it sit for at least 30 minutes—or overnight for stronger smells—then vacuum thoroughly.
+Baking soda naturally absorbs odors without leaving chemical residue.

-Ensure the carpet dries completely before using the car again.
-Leave the windows or doors open for better air circulation, or use fans to speed up the drying process.
+Allow the carpet to dry fully before using the car again.
+Open the doors or windows for ventilation, or use fans to speed up the process.
+Avoid trapping moisture inside, as it can lead to mildew.

 Tips for Maintaining a Clean Automotive Carpet